 About

-She has performed a wide range of roles, including Rosalinde (Die Fledermaus), Aunt Norris (Mansfield Park), Mabel(The Casserole), and Suor Dolcina (Suor Angelica), with appearances at Guildhall Opera and West Green House Opera.
-She also appeared as Jody in Jeremy Fisher (OperaFest Lisboa) and covered Angèle in Der Zar lässt sich photographieren.
-Earlier in her training, she performed Contessa Almaviva (Le Nozze di Figaro).
+Her stage repertoire includes Rosalinde (Die Fledermaus), Aunt Norris (Mansfield Park), Mabel (The Casserole), Suor Dolcina (Suor Angelica), and Jody (Jeremy Fisher), with performances at Guildhall Opera, West Green House Opera, and *OperaFest Lisboa.
+She has also covered Angèle in Der Zar lässt sich photographieren.
+Earlier in her training, she performed Contessa Almaviva (Le nozze di Figaro).

-“Mariana Fernandes reveals an extremely well developed and nuanced soprano…” – Music OMH
+“Mariana Fernandes reveals an extremely well-developed and nuanced soprano…” – Music OMH

 “Capable of stunning power.” – London Unattached